Zilliqa/kaya/README.md

 ## Testing

-For now, run the `DeployContract.js` and `CreateTransaction.js` from the `test/scripts`.
+For now, run the `DEBUG=testrpc* DeployContract.js` and `CreateTransaction.js` from the `test/scripts`.
 Use `--key` to specify a private key.
 Otherwise, a random privatekey will be generated.

+Procedure:
+1. Start the server using `node server.js`
+2. Deploy a contract using `node DeployContract.js --key [private_key].
+3. Check where the contract is deployed.
+It should be on the logs if you have enabled `debug` mode, otherwise you can check it through the `GetSmartContracts` method.
+4. Send a transaction using `node CreateTransaction.js --key [priate_key] --to [Contract_address]`

 Mocha tests to be added soon (help appreciated)